HowdyMoto/CircuitPython-Utilities/README.md

 For example, to see if a board has a built-in ambient light sensor, I look for a pin called `LIGHT`, which is what Adafruit uses on all of their boards that have built-in ambient light sensors.
 Unexpected Maker names these pins `AMB`.

 Over time, I hope this set of tools can add more support for non-Adafruit boards, but I will first focus on Adafruit boards.
-If you wish to see wider support for other manufacturer's boards, please submit PRs.
+If you wish to see wider support for other manufacturers' boards, please submit PRs.

 ### utils_system.py
 A collection of functions that show useful information about your board.
 Great for quickly gathering details without needing to look up spec sheets.